Squibs/freeCodeCamp/3. Front End Libraries/Legacy Front End Libraries Files & Notes/json-apis-and-ajax/README.md

 Json - JavaScript Object Notation
 - Object properties and their current values; between { }
-	- Refered to as key-value pairs
+	- Referred to as key-value pairs

-##### Basic layout of what is being used throughout these lessons (some bootstrap classes):
+### Basic layout of what is being used throughout these lessons (some bootstrap classes):
 ```HTML
 <script>
   $(document).ready(function() {